Fallen-Breath/BungeeCord/README.md

-A custom folk of [Bungeecord](https://github.com/SpigotMC/BungeeCord)
+A custom fork of [Bungeecord](https://github.com/SpigotMC/BungeeCord)

 A list of small tweaks I made: